 Byron Spruell was appointed vice-chairman of Deloitte LLP, managing principal of the organization's Central region and managing principal of Deloitte's Chicago office in July 2013.
 Spruell helps drive Deloitte's national strategy for client and business growth, as well as the firm's strategic positioning in local markets across 17 states in the Central region.

 Previously, Mr. Spruell served as Global Managing Director of the Financial Advisory practice for Deloitte Touche Tohmatsu Limited (DTTL), and also served as a Managing Principal of Deloitte LLP, acting as Chief of Staff to the former U.S. CEO and current global CEO Barry Salzberg.
 In this capacity, Mr. Spruell was involved in operations, communications, strategy, regulatory/policy, talent, and clients/markets matters for the U.S. member firm.

-With more than twenty-two years of experience in professional services, Mr. Spruell also held the role of Midwest Regional Managing Principal for Deloitte Financial Advisory Services LLP.
+With nearly a quarter century of experience in professional services, Mr. Spruell also held the role of Midwest Regional Managing Principal for Deloitte Financial Advisory Services LLP.
 He specializes in dispute/litigation consulting, business insurance consulting and complex damage claims analysis.
 As such, Mr. Spruell provides expert witness testimony and expert related services in litigation, arbitration and mediation matters across a number of industries.

 While at Notre Dame, Spruell earned four monograms in football from 1984-87 as an offensive lineman, serving as co-captain of the 1987 team under head coach Lou Holtz.
 During his career, Spruell received several forms of recognition for his on the field and off the field performance.
 He was a two-time winner of the Toyota Leadership Award (1986, 1987), garnered Academic All-American honorable mention accolades in 1987, and earned a Ford Foundation post-graduate scholarship in 1988.